xEnVrE/ros-assignments/README.md

 The simulation environment will be hosted in the ROS environment.
 The position generation service and the user interface are made using ROS2 C++ nodes.

-The user interface requires `libncurses6`.
+The user interface requires `libncurses`.
 Also, you need to clone `ros1_bridge` in the ROS2 environment:

 ```
 cd $ROS2_WS